-Ind 58.69 Guard towers and observation stations.
-(1) CLASS OF CONSTRUCTION.
+ILHR 58.69 Guard towers and observation stations.
+(1) CLASS OF CON-STRUCTION.
 Guard towers shall be of type 1, 2 or 3 construction as specified in s.
-Ind 51.03.
+ILHR 51.03.

 - (2) Means of egress.
 At least one exit stairway shall be provided from a guard tower or observation station and shall be a minimum of 28 inches in width.
-Spiral stairways are permitted to serve guard towers and observation stations not greater than 150 square feet.
+Spiral stairways are permitted to serve guard towers and observation stations not greater than 150 net square feet.
 Spiral stairways shall comply with s.
-Ind 51.16 (7). - (3) INTERIOR FINISH.
-The interior finish of guard towers and observation stations shall be of Class A or B as defined in s.
-Ind 51.01 (75a). - (4) High hazard material is prohibited in the guard tower, observation station, or immediate vicinity, except for weapons, ammunition, and control chemicals in quantities required for use by the staff occupying the tower or observation station. - (5) PROTECTION OF VERTICAL OPENINGS.
+ILHR 51.16 (7). - (3) Interior finish.
+The interior finish of guard towers and observa-FP tion stations shall be of Class A or B as defined in s.
+ILHR 51.01 (75a). - (4) HIGH HAZARD MATERIAL, Storage of high hazard material is prohib-FP ited in the guard tower, observation station, or immediate vicinity, except for weapons, ammunition, and control chemicals in quantities required for use by the staff occupying the tower or observation station. - (5) Protection of vertical openings.
 Every stairway, elevator shaft, dumbwaiter shaft, or other similar vertical openings shall be enclosed with at least 2-hour fire-resistive construction as specified in s.
-Ind 51.043, except guard towers and observation stations where there is no occupancy below the top floor level, stairs may be unenclosed. - (6) SANITARY FACILITIES.
-Toilet facilities are not required in guard towers or observation stations provided toilet facilities are available in adjacent buildings to accommodate the number of occupants in the guard towers or observation stations. - (7) Door Locks.
+ILHR 51.043, except guard towers and observation stations where there is no occupancy below the top floor level, stairs may be unenclosed. - (6) SANITARY FACILITIES.
+Toilet facilities are not required in guard towers or observation stations provided toilet facilities are available in adjacent buildings to accommodate the number of occupants in the guard towers or observation stations. - (7) Door locks.
 Doors to guard towers may be locked in accordance with s.
-Ind 58.59.
+ILHR 58.59.